YEOWEIHNGWHYELAB/2D-Self-Driving-Car-Python3/README.md

 This application is not perfect and there are several things that will be added and fixed in the future.
 - Do not use the Override function when you are training the AI.
-- The Cosine Rule sometimes return a domain error.
+- The Cosine Rule function sometimes return a domain error.
 - Insufficient amount of data given to the car for it to optimize for the best route.
 Thus it will ignore the road and instead just crash onto it...
 - Sometimes suicide and crash into the sand which is attributed to finding new approach to finish each epoch.
 - The reward function is not optimized for the car to find the shortest path...
 Leading to the car commiting weird acts to reach its goal.